brycefrank/pyfor/README.md

 ## Release Status

-Current Release: 0.3.5
+Current Release: 0.3.6

-Release Date: September 9, 2019
+Release Date: []

-Release Status: 0.3.5 is an adolescent LiDAR data processing package adequate for single tile processing and large acqusitions.
+Release Status: 0.3.6 is an adolescent LiDAR data processing package adequate for single tile processing and large acqusitions.

 ## What Does pyfor Do?